danaKalaaji/GrowbotHub_Apply/README.md

 # GrowbotHub - Dana Kalaaji
-In this repository you will find my work for the GrowbotHub project.
+In this repository you will find my work for the GrowbotHub project's application.